bifromqio/bifromq-docs/website/docs/06_plugin/5_plugin_practice.md

 current contextClassLoader points to `AppClassLoader`, it may cause `ClassNotFoundException`.
 BifroMQ has covered some cases during plugin construction phase, but developers should be vigilant in other phases to avoid potential ClassLoading issues.
-## Organize Plugin Directory correctly
+## Organize Plugin Directory Correctly
 When developing plugins, ensure that there are no unrelated jar files in the plugin directory.
 PF4J (Plugin Framework for Java) recursively checks jar files in the plugin directory, and unrelated jars may cause PF4J validation errors.